6 Secrets for Selling More at Trade Shows and Craft Fairs

 An appealing story can provide the added value that will clinch the sale.

 Take a moment to think about your typical sales transaction.
-Does it go like this?
+Does it go something like this?

 - The customer says they would like to buy an item.

-- You charge their cash/debit card/credit card for the amount of the sale.
+- You charge their card for the amount of the sale.

-- You wrap/bag the item and give it to them or make arrangements to deliver the service.
+- You wrap and bag the item and give it to them or make arrangements to deliver the service.

 That’s why so many businesses have jumped on the loyalty program bandwagon.

 And there’s no reason why you can’t run some version of a customer loyalty program yourself.
-Straight punch card types where customers can buy x number of items and then get one free are popular, but I think programs that encourage customers to bring in other potential customers are even better – such as giving customers a discount card they can pass along to someone and then get a discount themselves when that card is turned in.
+Straight punch card types where customers can buy X number of items and then get one free are popular, but programs that encourage customers to bring in other potential customers are even better.
+Try giving customers a discount card they can pass along to someone in order to receive a discount themselves when that card is turned in.

-If you’ve ever had the experience of being at a show or fair and watching people stream past your booth headed elsewhere, you know how depressing such an experience can be to both your pocketbook and your ego.
+If you’ve ever had the experience of being at a show or fair and watching people stream past your booth headed elsewhere, you know how depressing such an experience can be—for both your pocketbook and your ego.
 But it doesn’t have to be that way.
-Use the advice I’ve given above to get people to stop at your booth and engage their interest – and watch your sales soar.
+Follow these steps at your upcoming events and watch your craft show sales soar.